ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/1_deploy_sample_cicd_pipeline.md

 In this step you will provision a [CloudFormation](https://aws.amazon.com/cloudformation/) stack that builds the AWS CodePipeline workflow as well as an empty S3 bucket.
 In this lab, we will deploy infrastructure in the Sydney region (`ap-southeast-2`).

 1. Click on the link below to deploy the stack.
 This will take you to the CloudFormation console in your account.
-Use `health-aware-pipeline` as the stack name, and take the default values for all options (estimated deployment time is 2 minutes):
+Use `health-aware-pipeline` as the stack name, and **keep the default values for all options** (estimated deployment time is 2 minutes):

 [Deploy CloudFormation template in ap-southeast-2](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/create/review?stackName=health-aware-pipeline&templateURL=https://aws-walab-health-aware-cicd-pipelines-2023.s3.ap-southeast-2.amazonaws.com/deployment.yml)